adriaaula/dada2_guidelines/README.md

 ## 2 - Merge runs & add taxonomy

 In some cases, our dataset is splitted into multiple sequencing runs.
-Each of them should be processed separatedly with the `dada2` algorithm, and here we will join the outputs (`seqtab` files) into a merged version with the abundance tables.
+Each of them should be processed separatedly with the `dada2` algorithm, and here we will join the outputs (`seqtab` files) into a merged version with the abundance tablej.
 See the [Big data](https://benjjneb.github.io/dada2/bigdata.html) for a detailed explanation.

 Additionally, the taxonomy of ASVs will be established with the `assignTaxonomy` and `assignSpecies` functions.
 See the [taxonomy tutorial](https://benjjneb.github.io/dada2/assign.html) for further details!

+We will update the taxonomic classifier to DECHIPER during the following months, since it seems to retrieve better results (see [paper](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-018-0521-5) for comparison.

 ## 3 - Look for duplicates/Clustering

 We detected that, in some cases, merging tables from different runs gives reads that are identical but differ in length by a few base pairs.
+This has been included in the `collapseNoMismatch` function inside DADA2.

-We provide here the script `3_run_cluster_sequences.sh`, which does a 100% identity clustering of the fasta file from the previous step.
+We provide here the script `3_run_cluster_sequences.sh`, which does a X% identity clustering of the fasta file from the previous step.
 Additionaly, it creates a table with ASVs to OTUs correspondence.

-This script can also be used to do clustering with lower identities (97%, for example).
+This script can also be used to do clustering with lower identities (99%, for example).
 All you have to do is to change this value in the `USEARCH` command inside the script.

 # Some general rules